povisenko/povisenko/README.md

 I am from [Hadiach](https://goo.gl/maps/FM6Pc3h8erwBUKUj7).
 Born in the year 1994.
 Citizen of Ukraine 🇺🇦.

-After I finished my hometown middle school, at Mykhailo Drahomanov Humanitarian Lyceum, in 2010 I moved to Kyiv.
-Received a master's degree in applied mathematics (2016) after studying at Kyiv Polytechnic Institute.
+After I finished my hometown middle school, at Mykhailo Drahomanov Humanitarian Lyceum, in 2010 I moved to Kyiv where received a master's degree in applied mathematics (2016) after studying at Kyiv Polytechnic Institute.

 In 2015 I began my professional career in Information Technology.
 Gradually my proficiency in web development grew while gravitating towards system design, architecture and engineering management.
 Over the past decade, I have designed multiple solutions for various businesses, mostly telecom and healthcare.
 Also, I had a chance to work closely with teams: from hiring the right engineering talents for the business to guiding and assisting them.